top of page

 EvaBremer-21-12-2022-Meinolf_Otto.jpg

-Three years ago, I began this work of remembrance.
+In 2022, I began this work of remembrance.
 For me, this has become my way of not forgetting.
 Even though my research into the lives of these children often reveals only scant information, I want to live my remembering by portraying these children and thereby giving them a space in my life.
 While their death and suffering are unspeakable (whose depiction I would only fail at), I am interested in artistically translating the homage to their vitality into my very colorful color palette.
-This portrait series, which I continue to work on continuously, received a lot of encouragement at exhibitions in Solingen and Cologne in 2023, as well as in Hamburg on January 27, 2024.
+This portrait series, which I continue to work on continuously, received a lot of encouragement at exhibitions in Solingen and Cologne in 2023, as well as in Hamburg in 2024.
+A visitor to the exhibition wrote:

 “... artistic expression is a very important contribution to dialogue.
 With your pictures, you communicate what moves you, you show it to us literally, and that is very important for our generation, which did not experience the Holocaust in person.
 We must Never Forget, and we want to work to ensure that something like this never happens again.
 Thank you!”